koral--/android-gif-drawable/README.md

 ====================

 Android drawable for GIFs (animation supported)
-Based on GIFLIN 5.0.4 and SKIA
+Based on GIFLIB 5.0.4 and SKIA